Lorcan Hanafin: 2025

-He is set to compete for LMGT3 reigning teams champion Iron Lynx for the 2025 season alongside Martin Berry and Fabian Schiller.
+Hanafin is set to compete for LMGT3 reigning teams champion Iron Lynx for the 2025 season alongside Martin Berry and Fabian Schiller.

 GT World Challenge Europe Endurance Cup

 2023

 Hanafin joined Samantha Tan and Isaac Tutumlu for the final round of the 2023 GT World Challenge Europe Endurance Cup at Circuit de Barcelona-Catalunya with ST Racing with Rinaldi, where he competed in the Pro-Am class.
 The trio got on pole position in the race and won the race as well, also bagging a fastest lap.
 Hanafin placed 12th in the Pro-Am standings with 26 points.

 2024

 The Briton joined German outfit Walkenhorst Racing alongside Frenchmen Romain Leroux and Maxime Robin for the 2024 GT World Challenge Europe Endurance Cup, where he competed in the Silver Cup.

 Hanafin, Leroux and Robin would score points in every race of the season – except for the Nürburgring where they retired from the race – and despite not finishing the 2024 24 Hours of Spa, his team was classified for points as they competed the required race distance to score points.
 They also got a third place at Monza Circuit and finished 11th in the standings with 49 points.